On denominator conjecture for cluster algebras of finite type: Proof of the main result

 for each $r< l\leq n$. \item[$\triangleright$] Conclusion: If there are $i,j\neq k,l$ such that the associated system of linear inequalities has a solution, then Conjecture \ref{conj:denominator-conj} is false.
-Otherwise, Conjecture \ref{conj:denominator-conj} is true for the cluster algebra associated to $B$. \end{enumerate}
+Otherwise, Conjecture \ref{conj:denominator-conj} is true for the cluster algebra associated to $B$. \end{enumerate} The verification and SAGE program for exceptional types can be found in